Cosys-Lab/Cosys-AirSim/docs/image_apis.md

 ```python
 colorMap = client.simGetSegmentationColorMap()
 ```

-A complete ready-to-run example can be found in [segmentation_test.py](../PythonClient/segmentation_test.py).
+An example can be found in [segmentation_test.py](../PythonClient/segmentation/segmentation_test.py).
-For a script that generates a full list of objects and their associated color, please see the script  [segmentation_generate_list.py](../PythonClient/segmentation_generate_list.py).
+For a script that generates a full list of objects and their associated color, please see the script  [segmentation_generate_list.py](../PythonClient/segmentation/segmentation_generate_list.py).

 #### Unsetting object ID
-An object's ID can be set to -1 to make it not show up on the segmentation image.
+An object's ID can be set t
+A complete ready-to-run exo -1 to make it not show up on the segmentation image.

 #### How to Find Mesh Names?
 To get desired ground truth segmentation you will need to know the names of the meshes in your Unreal environment.
 To do this, you can use the API: